-Additional information on the Authority's long-term debt can be found in note 7 on page 50 of this report.
-Economic Factors and Next Year's Budgets and Rates.
+Additional information on the Authority's long-term debt can be found in notes 7, 12 and 14 of this report.

+Economic Factors and Next Year's Budgets and Rates:

-The following economic factors currently affect the Authority and were considered in developing the 2019-2020 fiscal year budget:
+The following economic factors currently affect the Authority and were considered in developing the 2020-2021 fiscal year budget:

-- Decrease of Van Buren TUMF reimbursement revenue for the Van Buren widening project. - Continued high demand for new large commercial property within the Inland Empire. - March Inland Port capital projects revenue and expenses from FAA entitlements being completed in prior year. - Continued increase in commercial flight activity at March Inland Port. - Increases in housing prices and lower interest rates expected to continue throughout the fiscal year, further raising demand for lower income rental housing. - Interest rates are expected to stay at record lows through fiscal year 2019-2020.
+- Decrease of Van Buren TUMF reimbursement revenue due to the Van Buren widening project being completed. - Continued high demand for new large commercial property within the Inland Empire. - Continued increase in commercial flight activity at March Inland Port. - Increases in housing prices and lower interest rates expected to continue throughout the fiscal year, further raising demand for lower income rental housing. - Interest rates are expected to stay at record lows through fiscal year 2020-2021.